sd2379/docs-oxd-prod/3.1.0/sources/index.md

 The oxd server is designed to work as a standalone service demon via sockets.
 By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured by your OP.

-With the oxd-https-extension running, you can host a central oxd service, enabling apps to call your oxd-server over the web using `https`.
+With the oxd-https-extension running, you can host your oxd-server on a dedicated machine, enabling all your apps to call your central oxd service over the web using `https`.

 In addition to a simple REST API, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.